top of page

 Is Mounjaro Available in New Zealand?

-• Receive a GP-led assessment to determine if Wegovy is right for you
+• Receive a GP-led assessment to determine if Mounjaro or another GLP-1 medication is right for you.

-• Access prescription-based weight loss support, including GLP-1 medications
+• Access prescription-based weight loss support, delivered to your door

-• Get advice on nutrition, side effect management, and sustainable habit change
+• Get advice on dosing, side effects, and sustainable habit change

 • Have ongoing care and progress tracking, all from home